JoaoRuffino/JoaoRuffino/README.md

-# Welcome, to my Github!
+# Welcome, to my Github!!

 - 👾 I'm Joao Ruffino, I'm 19 and I'm passionate about everything that involves technology, especially programming
 - 📕 Studying Java, Linux and Network